Hadyard Hill Community Fund (Dailly)

 - Local consultation: That the organisation has consulted an appropriate number of the intended beneficiaries of the project and can demonstrate local support for the proposal.

-- Partnership working: That the organisation has considered whether delivering their project in partnership with other organisations / groups will add value (financial, capability, or other).
-This could involve working with voluntary, private or public sector bodies that operate at local, regional or national level.
+- Partnership working: That the organisation has considered whether delivering their project in partnership with other organisations/groups will add value (financial, capability, or other).
+This could involve working with voluntary, private or public sector bodies that operate at a local, regional or national level.

 Who can apply?